Microsoft/IntuneDocs.nl-nl/intune-azure/configure-devices/vpn-for-macos.md

     - **F5 Edge Client**
     - **Pulse Secure**
     - **Aangepaste VPN**
-- **Split tunneling** - U kunt deze optie **inschakelen** of **uitschakelen** om apparaten te laten bepalen welke verbinding afhankelijk van het verkeer moet worden gebruikt.
+- **Split tunneling** - : u kunt deze optie **inschakelen** of **uitschakelen** om apparaten te laten bepalen welke verbinding afhankelijk van het verkeer moet worden gebruikt.
 Bijvoorbeeld: een gebruiker in een hotel gebruikt de VPN-verbinding voor werkbestanden, maar het standaardnetwerk van het hotel om gewoon op het web te surfen.

 <!--- **Per-app VPN** - Select this option if you want to associate this VPN connection with an iOS or Mac OS X app so that the connection will be opened when the app is run.
 You can associate the VPN profile with an app when you deploy the software.
 For more information, see [How to deploy and monitor apps](/intune-azure/manage-apps/deploy-apps). --->